 This Statement of Performance Expectations (SPE) is submitted by the Board of Directors of Southern Response Earthquake Services Limited ('Southern Response' or the 'Company'), pursuant to the Crown Entities Act 2004.
-It sets out the performance expected of Southern Response for the period 1 July 2019 to 30 June 2020, taking into account the updated operational model for the Company which was approved by the Shareholding Ministers in November 2019.
-This SPE supersedes the SPE dated 21 June 2019.
+It sets out the performance expected of Southern Response for the period 1 July 2020 to 30 June 2021.